Skip to main content

 How do Federal Reserve banks get their money?

-creates money through open market operations
+The Federal Reserve creates money primarily through open market operations and lending to banks.

 Who opposed the Federal Reserve?